rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    ### Configure function #

-   The default Description is "An Amazon S3 trigger that retrieves metadata for the object that has been updated.".
+   The default Description is supplied from the blueprint.

    <a name="Runtimes"></a>